CSheesley/brownfield-of-dreams/README.md

 ### Key Functionality Added:

-- Successfully set up API calls to gather user data from github.
+- Successfully set up API calls to gather user data from GitHub.
-- Implemented OAuth, where a user can connect to their github account.
+- Implemented OAuth, where a user can connect to their GitHub account.
-- Added functionality for users to add github followers/followees as friends on our app.
+- Added functionality for users to add GitHub followers/followees as friends on our app.
 - Used Sendgrid to enable email for account activation and invitations.

 ### Other Links: